davesag/Frank/README.txt

 * terms and conditions (done - insert your own text here.
 Terms must be accepted for registration to work)
 * privacy policy (done - insert your own text here.)
-* Simple and consistent navigation system using haml layouts. (done)
+* Simple and consistent navigation system using haml layouts. (done) ** include examples of injecting chunks of haml into other haml templates.
-* Support for Internationalisation and Localisation (mostly done - my French is poor and haml templates are not all translated.
-Addd translations for en, en-GB, en-AU and fr)
+* Support for Internationalisation and Localisation using r18n. (mostly done - my French is poor and haml templates are not all translated.
+Added translations for en, en-GB, en-AU, en-US and fr and now save locale settings to the database if editing yourself, or registering.
+Still TODO: look for localised haml and erb templates in order of "ll-CC", "ll" or none)
 * User roles (done - but needs formal tests)
 * Simple admin functions (todo)

 Proposed features for v1.1
 --------------------------
 * oAuth authentication
+* RESTful API allowing logged in Admins to add, edit and delete Users and Roles.

-Where are we now?
+  * safeguards preventing deletion of superuser by anyone Where are we now?
 -----------------